 - Stir in ½ teaspoon of ground turmeric for added warmth, color, and anti-inflammatory benefits.

-- Add 1 tablespoon of peanut butter for a nutty depth that pairs well with the ginger.
+- Add one tablespoon of peanut butter for a nutty depth that pairs well with the ginger.

 - Leave it chunky by stirring in sweet potatoes, parsnips, or butternut squash for a heartier, more complex texture and flavor.